Home Overview Spelling Grammar Usage Translate

 Form: verb-root + hyphnette + t

-Note: In Peoplese, no adnouns end in "-d" suffix.
+Note: In Peoplese, no adnouns end in "-d" suffix, which is reserved for past tense.

 Ex: abandon۔t car (The car was abandoned by somebody.)